centreon/centreon-documentation/en/installation/web-and-post-installation.md

 ---
-id: post-installation
+id: web-and-post-installation
-title: Post Installation
+title: Web And Post Installation
 ---

 ## Web installation

-Log in to Centreon web interface via the URL <http://\<IP\>/centreon>.
+Log in to Centreon web interface via the URL *http://\<IP\>/centreon*.

 The Centreon setup wizard is displayed.
 Click on **Next**.